 The industrial structure of employment before and after 2007 cannot be compared without a significant margin of error due to the introduction of a new industrial classification (statistical break).
-Accordingly, we do not take a longer-term perspective but compare the employment structure by industries between June 2015 and June 2018 (ÖNACE 2008).
-The industrial structure of employment in the middle of the year provides a relatively good estimate of the average annual employment development.
+Accordingly, we do not take a longer-term perspective but compare the employment structure by industries between 2016 and 2018 (ÖNACE 2008).

-The employment development followed a rising trend between 2012 and 2018, i.e. dependent employment (excluding conscripts and persons on maternity leave) rose between midyear 2012 and 2018 by 294,800 or 8.7% to 3,686,000 in June 2018.
-Over the same time span the employment of foreign workers increased more than proportionately, namely by 230,400 or 42.8% to 768,000 in June 2018.
+The employment development followed a rising trend between 2012 and 2018, i.e. dependent employment (excluding conscripts and persons on maternity leave) rose between 2012 and 2018 by 290,600 or 8.6% to 3,661,100 in 2018.
+Over the same time span the employment of foreign workers increased more than proportionately, namely by 225,800 or 42.8% to 752,900 in 2018.
 This means that 78% of the employment growth over the last six years accrued to foreign wage and salary earners.
-Thus, the share of foreign workers in total employment increased from 15.9% in June 2012 to 20.8% in June 2018.
+Thus, the share of foreign workers in total employment increased from 15.6% in 2012 to 20.6% in 2018.

-In spite of the dynamic employment situation over the last 6 years, employment in manufacturing industries only started to recover in 2017, slightly surpassing the employment level of 2012 (+16,300, + 2.8%).
-Also, in 2018 the employment increase vs 2017 was rather limited at 34,300 (5.9%).
-The weak employment growth is, however, somewhat exaggerated, as manufacturing output increased substantially beyond the output level of 2012, which was not entirely the result of productivity increases but rather of an increasing implementation of leasing workers rather than regular workers in manufacturing.
-The employment increase shows up in "Other Business Services", where employment levels in June 2018 surpassed the level of 2012 by 23.5% or 44,100.
+In spite of the dynamic employment situation over the last 6 years, employment in manufacturing industries only started to recover in 2016, but not yet attaining the employment level of 2012 (-1,700, -0.3%).
+The industrial sector recovered in 2017 and reached a peak in 2018 with an employment increase vs 2017 of 18,600 (3.1%).
+The employment level in manufacturing (except construction) surpassed the level of 2012 only slightly, i.e. by 35.900 or 6.1%.
+The weak employment growth is somewhat exaggerated, as manufacturing output increased substantially beyond the output level of 2012, which was not entirely the result of productivity increases flowing from digitalisation but also of an increasing implementation of leasing workers rather than regular workers in manufacturing.
+The employment increase shows up in "Other Business Services", where employment levels in 2018 surpassed the level of 2012 by 22.5% or 41,500.